-Without a power steering system, a driver would not have the strength to rotate the steering wheel fast enough to make a necessary turn.
-Basically, it would become a real struggle to steer the vehicle because there would be no assistance given to you.
+Without power steering, a driver would not have the strength to rotate the steering wheel fast enough to make basic turns the same way a power steering equipped car would.
+Basically, it would be exhausting to steer the vehicle because there would be no assistance given to you.

 In a hydraulic power steering system, energy is transmitted to the steering mechanism through the use of fluid.
 If you were to have a low amount of power steering fluid, then your steering ability will be jeopardized.
 To understand the full range of symptoms that you will likely experience from having a low amount of power steering fluid, below are the top 5 symptoms.

-Steering Problems – Obviously, the main symptom of low power steering fluid is going to be steering problems.
+Obviously, the main symptom of low power steering fluid is going to be steering problems.
 You will find that your steering wheel will become stiff and difficult to turn and rotate.

-Noisy Turning – The power steering system uses a pump to add pressure to the steering mechanism.
+The power steering system uses a pump to add pressure to the steering mechanism.
 The pump needs to circulate the fluid to allow for smooth steering.
-However, if there is more air in the pump and less fluid, there will be strange noises generated each time you turn the steering wheel.
+However, if there is more air in the pump and less fluid, there will be strange noises generated when you turn the steering wheel.

-Jerkiness of the Wheel – When you go to rotate your steering wheel to make a turn, it will jump around and feel very jerky.
+When you go to rotate your steering wheel to make a turn, it will jump around and feel very jerky and not smooth.
 For example, if you turn the steering wheel right, it might jerk to the left and then back to the right.

-Leaky Fluid – One clearly visible sign that you have low power steering fluid is if it is leaking underneath the vehicle.
+One clearly visible sign that you have low power steering fluid is if it is leaking underneath the vehicle.
 All you need to do is check under your vehicle and see if there is a puddle of liquid there.

 Read also: 5 Symptoms of Exhaust Leak in Your Car

-Steering Wheel Locks – Aside form jerkiness and difficulty turning the steering wheel, sometimes having a lower amount of power steering fluid will cause the steering wheel to lock up completely.
+Aside form jerkiness and difficulty turning the steering wheel, sometimes having a inadequate amount of power steering fluid will cause the steering wheel to lock up completely.
 You could be calmly driving along and then find that your steering wheel does not rotate at all.